 - Visually conceptualize in a clear and concise way the artistic direction for a game or specific game assets using traditional rendering methods or digitally facilitated rendering methods.

 - Select the correct technological tool for the task.

 - Identify and anticipate new technology and rapidly adapt to the changing technological landscape.

-- Appreciate the role technology plays in the creative, artistic process, collaboration, and individual practice.
+- Appreciate the role technology plays in the creative process, collaboration, and individual practice.

 - Develop a professional degree of technical proficiency using computer hardware and software appropriate to the game development industry in the creation of artwork.

-- Articulate, analyze and evaluate the meanings in their work, that each design contains social contexts, and in some cases ethical choices.
+- Articulate, analyze, and evaluate the meanings in your work—each design contains social contexts and in some cases ethical choices.

-- Appreciate the impact of intellectual property, plagiarism and copyright laws on their professional work.
+- Appreciate the impact of intellectual property, plagiarism, and copyright laws on your professional work.

-- Take full responsibility for their creative work and its reception before a global audience.
+- Take full responsibility for your creative work and its reception before a global audience.